Year of the Four Emperors: Galba

 Galba continued the practice set by Nero of appointing ineffectual men to the most important posts in the provinces: for example, he sent the old and disabled Hordeonius Flaccus to Germania Superior and Aulus Vitellius to Germania Inferior; the latter being mostly known at the time as a penniless glutton.
 In Rome, Galba considered with contempt anybody who had served under Nero.
 He only trusted three men who had been with him in Spain: Titus Vinius, Cornelius Laco, and Icelus, who had amassed money as Nero's protegés had, which likewise triggered popular resentment against the new emperor.
 Galba even turned against his first supporters, among them Aulus Caecina Alienus, former quaestor of Baetica, who had sent the money in his possession when Galba rebelled.
-The emperor had given him command of IV Macedonica in Germania Superior, but recalled him for embezzlement soon after.
+The emperor had given him command of IV Macedonica in Germania Superior but recalled him for embezzlement soon after.

 Moreover, at the beginning of the civil year of 69 on 1 January, the legions of Germania Inferior refused to swear allegiance and obedience to Galba.
 On the following day, the legions acclaimed their governor Vitellius as emperor.
 Hearing the news of the loss of the Rhine legions, Galba panicked.
 He adopted a young senator, Lucius Calpurnius Piso Licinianus, as his successor.
-By doing so he offended many, above all Marcus Salvius Otho, an influential and ambitious nobleman who desired the honor for himself.
+By doing so he offended many, above all Marcus Salvius Otho, an influential and ambitious nobleman who desired the honour for himself.
 Otho bribed the Praetorian Guard, already very unhappy with the emperor.
 When Galba heard about the coup d'état, he went to the streets in an attempt to stabilize the situation.
-It proved a mistake, because he could not attract any supporters.
-Shortly afterward the Praetorian Guard killed him in the Forum, along with Lucius and impaled their heads on poles.
+It proved a mistake because he could not attract any supporters.
+Shortly afterwards the Praetorian Guard killed him in the Forum, along with Lucius and impaled their heads on poles.